Michael R. Lorigas

 RESULTS/CURRENT REPRESENTATIONS

-David currently represents Nueterra Capital, which provides equity investment and advisory services to a bevy of healthcare companies, hospitals and other providers, as well as NueHealth, a national system of integrated provider networks aligning physicians and healthcare consumers to deliver value-based healthcare, in the Chapter 11 hospital bankruptcy proceedings of The Miami Medical Center.
+David represents Nueterra Capital, which provides equity investment and advisory services to a bevy of healthcare companies, hospitals and other providers, as well as NueHealth, a national system of integrated provider networks aligning physicians and healthcare consumers to deliver value-based healthcare, in the Chapter 11 hospital bankruptcy proceedings of The Miami Medical Center.

-David served as counsel to the Chapter 11 Trustee and then Plan Administrator in NNN Doral Court, LLC et al, which were real estate based bankruptcy proceedings filed by 29 Tenants-in-Common entities as to a commercial office building and other acres of land, effectuating a $25.9 million purchase and sale as part of a jointly administered Chapter 11 confirmation plan, and also pursued and recovered a favorable insurance settlement on behalf of the estates relating to asserted damages for business interruption and lost rent.
+David previously served as counsel to the Chapter 11 Trustee and then Plan Administrator in NNN Doral Court, LLC et al, which were real estate based bankruptcy proceedings filed by 29 Tenants-in-Common entities as to a commercial office building and other acres of land, effectuating a $25.9 million purchase and sale as part of a jointly administered Chapter 11 confirmation plan, and also pursued and recovered a favorable insurance settlement on behalf of the estates relating to asserted damages for business interruption and lost rent.

 David also has represented bankruptcy trustees, receivers, investor groups and ad hoc creditor groups to recover proceeds on claims against financial institutions and other third parties emanating from S.E.C. fraud, Ponzi schemes and other misconduct, such as the bankruptcy proceedings involving National Century Financial Enterprises, Royal West Properties, MP Diagnostic, Commodities Online and Private Commercial Offices.